zadarastorage/zadara-examples/k8s/eksd/README.md

         * `install_lb_controller` - whether to deploy the AWS Load Balancer Controller addon (defaulting to true)
         * `install_autoscaler` - whether to deploy the Cluster Autoscaler addon (defaulting to true)
         * `install_kasten_k10` - whether to deploy the Kasten K10 addon (defaulting to false)
+        * `backup_access_key_id` - populate with an external NGOS/S3 credentials for ETCD backup export
+        * `backup_secret_access_key` - populate with an external NGOS/S3 credentials for ETCD backup export
+        * `backup_region` - populate with an external NGOS/S3 region for ETCD backup export (defaulting to us-east-1)
+        * `backup_endpoint` - populate with an external NGOS endpoint for ETCD backup export (not needed for AWS S3)
+        * `backup_bucket` - populate with an external NGOS/S3 bucket for ETCD backup export
 * `terraform init` - this will initialize Terraform for the environment
 * `terraform plan` - this will output the changes that Terraform will actually do (resource creation), for example:
     * EKS-D master nodes ASG + Launch Configuration